 Wildlife on Maui and Kauai

-You’ll see plenty of wildlife, such as green sea turtles and tropical fish on both islands.
+You’ll see plenty of wildlife, such as green sea turtles and tropical fish, on both islands.
 It’s also worth noting that Maui has some of the best humpback whale sightings in Hawaii.
 I’ve seen whales in Kauai as well, but you typically see more of them on Maui.

 Alternatively, you’re much more likely to see the endangered monk seal on Kauai.